 A number of cookware sets on this list are made of hard-anodized aluminum because it’s less expensive, heats very well, and is quite durable.
 While it does offer non-stick properties, this isn’t going to be the same as non-stick cookware.
 Expect some slight sticking to occur.

-People love non-stick cookware and it makes sense – no one likes when eggs or fish stick to their cookware or the nightmare of cleaning it up.
+People love non-stick cookware, such as the best non-stick frying pans, and it makes sense – no one likes when eggs or fish stick to their cookware or the nightmare of cleaning it up.
 It also allows you to cook without oil or butter which is very beneficial to some diets.
 That said, some products are made better than others and if you don't invest in a high-quality set, the non-stick coating may break down, get scratched, or flake off into your food.

 If you want something durable, you’ll find it in cast iron cookware.
 This type of cookware can last your entire life.
 Over time they tend to develop a non-stick surface which makes them very easy to clean.
 If you’re looking for something that can retain high heat for long periods of time, this is the cookware to use.
 Just remember that cast iron takes a long time to heat up and won’t cool down as quickly as some recipes call for.
 They also take special care when cleaning.